craftcms/cms/docs/plain-text-fields.md

 # Plain Text Fields

-{intro} Plain Text fields give you either a normal text input or a multi-line textarea, where plain text can be entered.
+Plain Text fields give you either a normal text input or a multi-line textarea, where plain text can be entered.

 ## Settings